wfanyue/DPG-T2I-Personalization/README.md

 ### Using 'DINO' reward

-Download `ViT-S/16` ckpt from the official website `https://github.com/facebookresearch/dino`.
+Download `ViT-S/16` ckpt from the official website `https://github.com/facebookresearch/dino`. *The rest parts are in progress to be reorganized will be released as soon as I can.*

 export OUTPUT_DIR="toy"
     CUDA_VISIBLE_DEVICES=0 accelerate launch --config_file default_config.yaml train_dreambooth_dpg_dino.py \